All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hair Thinning

 Women report hair thinning more frequently than men in patient reviews, though this may reflect both biological susceptibility and greater concern about the symptom.
 Telogen effluvium (stress-related hair shedding) is triggered by rapid weight loss, caloric restriction, and hormonal changes.
-It is usually temporary.
+It's usually temporary.
 Ensuring adequate protein, iron, biotin, and zinc intake can support hair recovery.

 Emotional and Psychological Considerations